scnr/book/src/README.md

 to trace execution and data flows and thus provide highly in-depth reporting as to how a client-side security issue was identified which also greatly assists in its remediation.

+## Incremental scans

+Save valuable time by re-scanning only what has changed, rather than running full scans every single time.

+In order to save time on subsequent scans of the same target, Codename SCNR allows you to extract a session file from completed/aborted scans, in order to allow for incremental re-scans.

+This means that only newly introduced input vectors will be audited the next time around, which saves immense amounts of time from your workflow.

+For example, a _seed_ (first) scan of a website that requires an hour to complete, can result in re-scan times of less that 10 minutes -- depending on how many new input vectors were introduced.

 ## Behavioral analysis

 Codename SCNR will study the web application/service to identify how each input interacts